publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schI/m__us_usc_t42_s3002.md

         (D) any other adult care home, including an assisted living facility, similar to a facility or institution described in subparagraphs (A) through (C).

-    (36) The term “multipurpose senior center” means a community facility for the organization and provision of a broad spectrum of services, which shall include provision of health (including mental health), social, nutritional, and educational services and the provision of facilities for recreational activities for older individuals.
+    (36) The term “multipurpose senior center” means a community facility for the organization and provision of a broad spectrum of services, which shall include provision of health (including mental and behavioral health), social, nutritional, and educational services and the provision of facilities for recreational activities for older individuals.

     (37)